-The Curious Charms of Arthur Pepper: A Novel
+The Curious Charms of Arthur Pepper: An Endearing British Mystery of Love and Self-Discovery

 From the author of Rise and Shine Benedict Stone, now an original movie on Hallmark.